 For all uses of this drug:

-- Take this drug with the largest meal of the day.
+- Give this drug with the largest meal of the day.

 - Tablet can be crushed and mixed with water, milk, or other liquid.

-- Talk with your doctor to find out what to do if you throw up after taking a dose of this drug.
+- Talk with the doctor to find out what to do if your child throws up after taking a dose of this drug.

-- Use as you have been told to prevent malaria.
+- Give as you have been told to help prevent malaria.

 - If using to prevent malaria, start this drug before traveling to the high risk place.

 - Most of the time, 1 dose of this drug is needed.
-If you miss the dose, take it as soon as you think about it with food.
-If you need to take more than 1 dose of this drug, follow what your doctor has told you to do.
+If you miss giving your child the dose, give it as soon as you think about it with food.
+If your child needs to take more than 1 dose of this drug, follow what your child’s doctor has told you to do.

-- If you miss a dose before leaving for your trip, call your doctor to find out what to do.
+- If you miss giving your child a dose before leaving for your trip, call your doctor.

 - Store at room temperature.